BJP hoping to set new records in Gujarat, Himachal Pradesh | Politics

 - India

-When votes get counted on Thursday for assembly elections in Gujarat and Himachal Pradesh, the ruling Bharatiya Janata Party will be hoping to set a few new records.
+As counting of votes got underway on Thursday for Assembly elections in Gujarat and Himachal Pradesh, the ruling Bharatiya Janata Party was hoping to set a few new records.

 On the other hand, no party has won a back-to-back election in Himachal Pradesh after 1985.
 If the BJP manages to retain power in the hill state, that would be another record.